foxypiratecove37350/PyTypes/README.md

 # PyTypes

-> [!WARNING]
-> PyTypes isn't currently published, please don't install it.
-> If you see a package called PyTypes, then it's not that project and can be a
-> malware, or an unrelated project

 PyTypes is a powerful Python extension that brings TypeScript-like type safety and additional features to Python.
 With PyTypes, you can enjoy enhanced type enforcement, better code organization, and new language features that make your